EmmanuelIdeho/ninjabuckportalmanager/README.md

 - Use `python manage.py check --deploy` to audit your production settings.

 ## Future Improvements
--Multilingual support
+- Multilingual support
--Google Sheets integration for redemptions
+- Google Sheets integration for redemptions